Queens! Destiny of Dance

 Queens!
-Destiny of Dance is a 2011 Bollywood drama film directed by David Atkins, starring Seema Biswas as Guru Amma, with Laxmi Narayan Tripathi, Raj Zutshi, Archanna Guptaa and South Indian actor Vineeth as Mukta.
+Destiny of Dance is a 2011 Indian drama film directed by David Atkins, starring Seema Biswas, Laxmi Narayan Tripathi, Raj Zutshi, Archanna Guptaa Vineeth.
 Even though the film won several international awards, it was a box office failure.

 Summary

 Queens!
 Destiny of Dance is the story of an upmarket hijra community that is headed by their queen, Guru Amma.